Begonia boliviensis 'Bonfire'

 Bloom Time: Late spring through summer

-Begonia boliviensis 'Bonfire' is a tuberous Begonia up 20 inches (50 cm) tall, with spectacular display.
-It produces masses of vivid, reddish orange blossoms held on bright red stems amongst a delicately pink-edged green foliage.
-It is perfect for vertical gardens with its eye-catching and elegant cascades of fiery red, elongated flowers resembling fuchsias.
+Begonia boliviensis 'Bonfire' is a tuberous Begonia, up 20 inches (50 cm) tall, with a spectacular display.
+It produces masses of vivid reddish-orange blossoms held on bright red stems amongst a delicately pink-edged green foliage.
+It is perfect for vertical gardens with eye-catching and elegant cascades of fiery red elongated flowers.
 It blooms from late spring to frost.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Begonias are rather versatile in their requirements: Old-fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in full shade to full sun.
 No matter where you plant begonias, it's a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they're bound to throw at you.

 When it comes to watering begonias, finding a good balance is key for healthy plants.
 Most Begonia varieties need to be consistently watered but shouldn't get too wet (too much water can kill them).
 So, don't be afraid to let the plants dry out a little between each watering.
 Begonia boliviensis varieties particularly like sharp drainage, as they're native to growing on cliff walls.